 Other factors that play a role in the trend toward larger trucks in the farm truck fleet are the relative costs of different truck types.
-In the last couple of years, there has been a large supply of used semi tractors resulting in lower prices.
-New single, tandems, and tridem straight farm trucks, in many cases, are more expensive than purchasing a used semi tractor and trailer.
-Either converting a used semi tractor to a tandem, or tridem farm truck, or purchasing a semi tractor and hopper bottom trailer is cheaper than purchasing a traditional farm truck new.
+In the last couple of years, there has been a large supply of used semi tractors, resulting in lower prices.
+New single, tandem, and tridem straight farm trucks, in many cases, are more expensive than used semi tractors and trailers.
+Converting a used semi tractor to a tandem, or tridem farm truck, or purchasing a semi tractor and hopper bottom trailer is cheaper than purchasing a traditional farm truck new.

-Truck Costing Model
+6.3 Truck Costing Model

 An economic engineering truck costing model will be used to analyze trucking costs under different levels of gross vehicle weight restrictions.
 Different types of trucks will be used to demonstrate the impacts on all truck types.
 Comparisons can also be made among truck types to compare costs.
-Two case studies scenarios can be used to analyze costs.
-Farm truck costs will be used in the first scenario and commercial truck costs will be used in the second.
+Two case scenarios can be used to analyze study costs.
+Farm truck costs will be used in the first scenario, and commercial truck costs will be used in the second.